sinchu-19/codestar_demo/README.md

 see how changes pushed to your project's repository are automatically picked up by your project pipeline and deployed to AWS Lambda and Amazon API Gateway.
-(You can watch the pipeline progress on your AWS CodeStar project dashboard.)Once you've seen how that works, start developing your own code, and have fun!
+(You can watch the pipeline progress on your AWS CodeStar project dashboard.)Once you've seen how that works, start developing your own code, and have fun! and enjoy the process

 To run your tests locally, go to the root directory of the sample code and run the `python -m unittest discover tests` command, which